 The Dos and Don’ts of Filing Car Insurance Claims

-We put so much effort in choosing and buying the car of our choice, so shouldn’t we also put as much effort in protecting it?
+We put so much effort into choosing and buying the car of our choice, so shouldn’t we also put as much effort into protecting it?
 Buying motor insurance is the first step in this direction.
-Not only is it mandatory by law, it also offers the owner peace of mind as it safeguards the car against a number of unforeseen circumstances.
+Not only is it mandatory by law, but it also offers the owner peace of mind as it safeguards the car against a number of unforeseen circumstances.

 Whether your car is old or new, third party liability insurance is mandatory by law.
 That being said, it is recommended to have comprehensive motor insurance as it covers you for third party liability as well as damages to own vehicle.
 In addition, many comprehensive car insurance policies also offer personal accident cover.
 While the availability of car insurance online has made the entire process of buying motor insurance and filing claims easier, there are still some components that people remain unaware of; and this is especially true when it comes to filing car insurance claims.

 Buying car insurance online is just one side of the coin; you must put in a concerted effort to understand the basic dos and don’ts of filing a claim.

 Every process has a list of dos and don’ts.
 When it comes to filing a claim for motor insurance, an error on your part might result in your claim settlement getting delayed.
 Therefore, stay aware of these basics to save yourself from any hassle in the long run.

 The Dos of Filing Motor Insurance Claims

 1) Make sure you have all the required documents, like the policy papers, a valid driving license, etc. Otherwise, your claim will be rendered as invalid.